Alice P. Gast

 Skills and Qualifications

-Environmental Affairs: At Imperial College London, oversees environmental institutes and centers.
-At Lehigh University, presided over the establishment of STEPS, an initiative on science, technology, environment, policy, and society, and oversaw the university’s Environmental Advisory Group and emergency and crisis management planning, which included preparedness for environmental emergencies.
+Environmental Affairs: At Imperial College London, oversees environmental institutes and centers and leads the university crisis management group.
+At Lehigh University, presided over environmental centers, advisory groups, and crisis management.
 Expertise in chemical and biological terrorism issues gained through service on several governmental committees.

-Finance: Ten years of service as president of leading educational institutions, with ultimate responsibility for finance, fundraising, and endowment management.
+Finance: Eleven years of service as president of leading educational institutions, with ultimate responsibility for finance, fundraising, and endowment management.

-Global Business / International Affairs: Appointed as a U.S. Science Envoy by the U.S. Department of State to advise on ways to foster and deepen relationships with the Caucasus and Central Asia.
-Appointed to the Singapore Ministry of Education’s Academic Research Council and to the Board of Trustees for the King Abdullah University of Science and Technology in Saudi Arabia.
-Serves on the Council on Competitiveness and on the Global Science and Innovation Advisory Council to the Prime Minister of Malaysia.
+Global Business / International Affairs: Served as a U.S. Science Envoy for the U.S. Department of State to advise on ways to foster and deepen relationships with the Caucasus and Central Asia.
+Serves on the Singapore Ministry of Education’s Academic Research Council and to the Board of Trustees for the King Abdullah University of Science and Technology in Saudi Arabia.
+Serves on the Global Federation of Competitiveness Councils and on the Global Science and Innovation Advisory Council to the Prime Minister of Malaysia.

 Government / Regulatory / Public Policy: Served on the Homeland Security Science and Technology Advisory Committee.
 Chaired the scientific review committee empaneled by the National Research Council at the request of the FBI to conduct an independent review of the investigatory methods used by the FBI in the criminal case involving the mailing of anthrax spores.